codyharrington/todolist/README.md

 This software is licensed under the MIT License.
 See LICENSE file for details.

-This is my soon-to-be-deployed task tracking software.
+This is task tracking software.
 If you'd like to try it out for yourself, read on.

 These installation instructions will probably be simplified at a later date.
 They have only been tested on a Linux system.